 - Our details can be found on the Companies House website;

-- During our initial conversation, the Area Manager will provide the homeowner with a direct mobile telephone number and email address.
-As well as the office line, clients can call the Area Manager to discuss any issues or concerns (both during and after the sales process);
+- During our initial conversation, the Sales Manager will provide the homeowner with a direct mobile telephone number and email address.
+As well as the office line, clients can call the Sales Manager to discuss any issues or concerns (both during and after the sales process);

-- Area Managers will keep records of all verbal and written complaints at the time they are made;
+- Sales Managers will keep records of all verbal and written complaints at the time they are made;

 - As per The Property Ombudsman (TPOS) guidelines, all written complaints must be acknowledged in writing within 3 working days and a proper investigation promptly undertaken.
 A formal written outcome of an investigation will be sent within 15 working days of receipt of the original complaint.
 In exceptional cases, where the timescale needs to be extended beyond this limit, the client will be kept fully informed and Property Solvers will provide ongoing clarifications;